Cross-correlations as a Diagnostic Tool for Primordial Gravitational Waves: Correlation between CMB and SGWB anisotropies

 where, throughout the rest of the paper, we define $\vec{x}\equiv-d\hat{n}$, with $d=\eta_0-\eta_{\rm in}$.
 The spherical harmonics coefficients are

 Similarly, the coefficients of the temperature anisotropies in the Sachs-Wolfe limit are \cite{Dodelson:2003ft},

 with $r_{\rm lss}$ the comoving distance to the last scattering surface.
-Here we simply state the final result for the cross-correlation and leave the details of the calculation for Appendix \hyperlink{appendix.2.1}{B.1}.
-We find
+Here we simply state the final result for the cross-correlation and leave the details of the calculation for Appendix \ref{appB1} We find

 where the function $G_{\ell_1 \ell_2}$ is defined as

 and

 We evaluate the integral in \eqref{eq:crossintegral} at interferometer scales with $k \sim 10^{13},\,10^{15},\,10^{17}$ Mpc$^{-1}$ which are the typical wavenumbers for LISA, DECIGO and ET respectively.
 We assume a scale invariant scalar power spectrum $P_{\zeta}(q)=(2\pi^2/q^3)A_S$ (a good approximation for the solid inflation case \cite{endlich_solid_2013}).
 The cross-correlation in (\ref{eq:cross_result}) turns out to be positive for $\tilde{F}_{\text{NL}}<0$; Fig.~\ref{fig:clcross} provides the plot of $C_{\ell}^{\text{ GW-T}}$ as a function of multipoles $\ell$, for $|\tilde{F}_{\text{NL}}|=A_{S}=1$. \\